 - When used before a stem cell transplant, TBI helps to reduce the likelihood that the body will reject the transplant.

 - The treatment is painless and relatively short.

 - The lungs are shielded to lower the risk of damage from the radiation.

 Helping you maintain your quality of life

 As with chemotherapy, TBI may have certain side effects, such as nausea, diarrhea, fatigue, mouth sores and/or skin rash.

 We will proactively manage the side effects of TBI for NHL.
-Before, during and after your treatment, you’ll receive various integrative oncology services, such as nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
+Before, during and after your treatment, you’ll have access to various supportive care services, such as nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
 These therapies are designed to help keep you strong, stay nutritionally fortified and maintain your quality of life throughout your care.